sherifkhedr/capiter-task/README.md

 ```
 - create ingress file mentioned in

-- Bonus:  Deploy MetalLB as load Balancer in from of Ingress-Controller , this is Bonus from me
+- ######Bonus:  Deploy MetalLB as a load Balancer in from of Ingress-Controller , this is Bonus from me
 ```
 MetalLB configs are set in values.yaml under configInLine:
 configInline: